-Hybrid Clouds are the latest buzz in the industry.
-This architecture allows you to utilize a combination of Private and Public Clouds, sharing the processing load between them.
-Unfortunately, businesses often do not consider the need for data integration as a crucial part of Hybrid Cloud solutions.
-However, it can be quite a challenge.
+Hybrid clouds are the latest buzz in the industry.
+This architecture allows you to utilize a combination of private and public clouds, sharing the processing load between them.
+Unfortunately, businesses often do not consider the need for data integration as a crucial part of hybrid cloud solutions.
+However, this can become a challenge.

-Some IT analysts even state that Hybrid Clouds will require organizations to employ a full-time data integration specialist.
-That’s because Hybrid Clouds are not only about application integration, but also about infrastructure integration.
-A successful infrastructure integration strategy must be able to incorporate on-premises and off-premises system resources to enable consistent processes and resource management, which is a pretty tough task.
+Some IT analysts even state that hybrid clouds will require organizations to employ a full-time data integration (or system integration) specialist.
+That’s because hybrid clouds are not only about application integration, but also about infrastructure integration.
+A successful infrastructure integration strategy should be able to incorporate on-premises and hosted systems to enable consistent processes and resource management, which is a pretty tough task.

-When performing data integration, you also have to keep in mind that you are extending your Private Cloud infrastructure out to Public Cloud providers.
-It means that you need to create a solution that allows data to be moved seamlessly between Private and Public Clouds.
-Apart from the usual data integration issues, such as careful planning, you also need to keep in mind solution’s latency and data integration support for the Public Clouds you use.
+When integrating data in a hosted scenario, you also have to keep in mind that you are extending your private cloud infrastructure out to public cloud providers.
+It means that you need to create a solution that allows data to be moved seamlessly—and securely—between private and public clouds.
+Apart from the regular data integration issues, such as aggregation from multiple sources, you also need to keep in mind the solution’s performance in the public clouds you’ve chosen and their SLAs.

-Though data integration in Hybrid Clouds is definitely a trend today, there are still some challenges for applications and processes to seamlessly move information between Private and Public Clouds.
+Though data integration in hybrid clouds is definitely a trend today, there are still some challenges for applications and processes to seamlessly move information between private and public clouds.
+However, when implemented properly, hybrid clouds can allow corporate users to collaborate more efficiently, access their critical data from anywhere on the web (say, in the field), as well as facilitate backups and logging.